-The SFP Status display provides information about the SFP (Small Formfactor Pluggable) module.
+With Option SFP (optical) or Option SFP-HDMI (HDMI), the SFP Module Status display provides information about the installed SFP (Small Formfactor Pluggable) module.

 For more detailed information about the values of each element, refer to "INF-8074i Specification for SFP (Small Formfactor Pluggable) Transceiver", published by the SFF Committee and available at ftp://ftp.seagate.com/sff.